DOWNLOAD OUR POPULAR NOVOS LONGEVITY DIET POSTER HERE:

 Another very popular diet is the ketogenic or keto diet.
-Like the paleo diet is also a very low carbohydrate diet (you eat little sugars and starches), but instead of lots of protein you consume lots of fats.
+Like the paleo diet, is also a very low-carbohydrate diet (you eat few sugars and starches), but instead of lots of protein, you consume lots of fats.

 However, this is also not a good thing in the long term.
 Our bodies have difficulty in processing fats (after all, fats and our watery bodies don’t mix well together).
-Fats have the annoying tendency to stick everywhere around in our body, and are difficult to process and store.
+Fats have the annoying tendency to stick everywhere around in our body and are difficult to process and store.
 Many fats, especially long-chain saturated fats, can induce inflammation, for example by directly stimulating immune cells.
 Other common fats induce cellular senescence, or overburden the liver.

 Nonetheless, some fats can be healthy, including even specific saturated fats (like butyric acid and caprylic acid).
 But it’s not that “most fats are healthy” and that you can eat large amounts of fats (like some keto diet gurus claim), or that most fats should be shunned (as many governments want you to believe).
 It’s more complicated than that!

-Both the paleo and keto diet bring people into ketosis (because very little carbs are consumed), but they achieve this in a less ideal way.
+Both the paleo and keto diets bring people into ketosis (because very few carbs are consumed), but they achieve this in a less ideal way.
 Ketosis is healthy, as long as it is reached by not eating high amounts of animal protein or fats, like when you are fasting.

 The Mediterranean diet